ogs22/cookbook/glossary/abscissa.md

-The x co-ordinate in a cartesian co-ordinate system.
+The x co-ordinate in a Cartesian co-ordinate system.